pha5echange/eng-tools/README.md

 1) An Echonest Developer account, and an API key (from https://developer.echonest.com/account/register)

-2) A text file called 'apikey.txt' containing your Echonest API key, in the same folder as the scripts
+2) A text file called 'apikey.txt' containing your Echonest API key, in a 'config/' subfolder (i.e. 'config/apikey.txt' within the main ENG-Tools folder).

 3) Python 2.7, the 'pyen' library (from https://github.com/plamere/pyen), the 'matplotlib' library (from http://matplotlib.org), the 'scipy' library (from http://www.scipy.org), and the 'networkx' library (from https://networkx.github.io/).
 It is likely that the 'community' library (https://bitbucket.org/taynaud/python-louvain) and the 'igraph' library will be used in later versions; the Python version of iGraph can be obtained from http://igraph.org/python/